Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   $ tz add-deps /home/test/workspace/basic -d ../service
   ```

-## Details on creating hybrid projects
+## Details to create hybrid projects

-A hybrid project is a project which combines different type of projects like Native and Dotnet or Web and Native apps.
+A hybrid project is a project which combines different type of projects like native and dotnet, or web and native apps.

 **Example:**